 For this MDU the multiplication or division operation is carried out in a specific way and is determined by the write access sequence of the six MDU data registers, MDUWR0~MDUWR5.
 The low byte data, regardless of the dividend, multiplicand, divisor or multiplier, must first be written into the corresponding MDU data register followed by the high byte data.
 All MDU operations will be executed after the MDUWR5 register is write-accessed together with the correct specific write access sequence of the MDUWRn.
 Note that it is not necessary to consecutively write data into the MDU data registers but must be in a correct write access sequence.
-Therefore, a non-write MDUWRn instruction or an interrupt, etc., can be inserted into the correct write access sequence without destroying the write operation.
-The relationship between the write access sequence and the MDU operation is shown in the following.
+Therefore, a non-write MDUWRn instruction or an interrupt, etc., can be inserted into the correct write access sequence and the MDU operation is shown in the following.